PeterWCox/SiteBlocker/PORTS.md

 2. **Port 80** is the default HTTP port (browsers use it automatically)
 3. **Port 443** is the default HTTPS port (encrypted)
 4. **Ports < 1024** require root/sudo privileges
-5. SiteBlocker uses **port 80** so blocked sites automatically redirect to the focus page
+5. SiteBlocker blocks sites by redirecting DNS to `127.0.0.1` via `/etc/hosts`
+6. When browsers try to connect, they get connection errors, effectively blocking the sites